-IFRS 10, IFRS 12 and IAS 28 (Amendments) "Investment Companies: Applying the Consolidation Exemption" (The amendments are applicable for annual periods beginning on or after 1 January 2016 and have not yet been approved by the European Union)
+IFRS 10, IFRS 12 and IAS 28 (Amendments) "Investment Companies: Applying the Consolidation Exemption"

+On 18 December 2014 the IASB issued amendments to IFRS 10, IFRS 12 and IAS 28 regarding the requirements in applying the consolidation exemptions for the Investment Companies.
+The amendments are applicable for annual periods beginning on or after 1 January 2016, while earlier application is permitted and have not yet been approved by the European Union.

-IFRS 11 (Amendment) "Joint Arrangements - Accounting of acquisition of share in a joint operation" (The amendment is applicable for annual periods beginning on or after 1 January 2016 and has not yet been approved by the European Union)
+IFRS 11 (Amendment) "Joint Arrangements - Accounting of acquisition of share in a joint operation"

+The amendment requires an investor to apply the method of acquisition of share in a joint operation, which constitutes an entity and clarifies the appropriate accounting for such acquisitions.
+The amendment is applicable for annual periods beginning on or after 1 January 2016.